felixwittwer/homeassistant_automaic_greenhouse/JOURNAL.md

 Because it could be difficult to understand the projects structure I designed a small diagram on where to start and how to configure your Green Assistant.
 With this map someone else could easealy start building theor own smart greenhouse.
 Besides that I extended the main README file a bit.

 <img src="./journal files/2025-06-25/your_green_assistant.png" height="500" />

+## June 30th (2h)

+### Session 1 (2h): researching parts and creating BOM

+As one of the last steps of the planing phase I finished the BOM list of the project luckily I have most parts of my BOM already at home and also can 3D print parts at home.
+Fort somebody that is going to build his own system it is imortant to nate that you defenitely don't need a industrial grade waterproof electrical box but we already had one so why don't use it.
+But for anyone else: you will be fine with buying a DIN Rail and mounting your stuff to it.